The pub package manager has a command-line interface

 When a script is listed under

 to make it directly available from the command line.

-Several command-line options work with all of the pub commands.
+Several command-line options work with all of the pub subcommands.
 These include:

 Prints debugging information when an error occurs.

 Runs the command in the specified directory.